zemian/learn-java/java-lessons/readme.md

 ## Content

 * `basic` - Learn the basic of Java Programming Language
-* `common-tasks` - Learn how to do some common tasks in java
+* `commontasks` - Learn how to do some common tasks in java

 ## Resources